AwesomeAnil/nyc-fhv-driver-pay-prediction/docs/Configuration.md

+Absolutely ✅ — here’s the **full updated Configuration & Environment setup** in clean Markdown format.
+You can copy–paste this directly into your `CONFIG_ENV.md` file:

+---

 # ⚙️ Configuration & Environment Setup

-This document outlines the **software environment and dependencies** required to reproduce the results in this repository.
+This document outlines the **software environment and dependencies** required to reproduce the results in this repository, both locally and on **Microsoft Fabric**.

 ---